 1 Note I: if you would like to specify what this will be for a particular country, you can find the full list here: https://europa.eu/citizens-initiative/data-requirements_en

 Note II: as we are using our own signature collection system, there will not be any option for anyone from any country to sign with their eID.

 By registering online to attend an event of AlgorithmWatch, you consent to the collection, retention and use of your personal information in accordance with the terms of this policy.

 Processing of your data

 When you register for an event, we require certain data from you, depending on the type of event.
 The invitation or registration form indicates which information is required and which is voluntary.
 Your data will not be passed on to third parties, except service operators listed below.
-Any exceptions (e.g. at cooperation events) will be clearly communicated during registration.
+Any exceptions (e.g. at cooperation events with partners) will be clearly communicated during the registration.